-Notes on who owns the copyright
+Notes on copyright

 It is important to understand who owns the copyright in any publication which a depositor intends to deposit.